joonlabs/fox.js/README.md

 to use the fox engine, just download or clone the repository and place it inside your project folder. then simply import the **fox.js** file from the *fox/* folder as follows:

-    import * as FOX from 'fox/fox.js'
+    import * as fox from 'fox/fox.js'